 - Use your arm to indicate if / when you are turning (e.g. if you are exiting right, stick out your right arm clearly to signal any other road-users that you are about to turn)

 - Cycling is prohibited in pedestrianised streets (the inner city) between certain hours; these hours are indicated at the ends of the pedestrianised areas, so always check to avoid fines (also see map below)

 - It is forbidden to cycle while holding your phone.
 This means that you cannot have your phone in your hand to make phone calls, send messages, listen to music, or navigate.
 Doing so may result in a fine!

-Failing to comply with the other rules might also result in a fine, or your bike being relocated by the municipality.
-Read more information on the website of the Royal Dutch tourist union (ANWB) or Holland.com.
+Road safety is a key to making cycling safe and fun for everyone.
+Thus, it is also important to comply with the rules.
+Failing to comply with rules might also result in a fine, or your bike being relocated by the municipality.
+Read more information about the parking facilities and dos and don’ts in Maastricht on the Posifiets website.